mtytel/vital/README.md

 # Vital
 Vital is a spectral warping wavetable synthesizer.
+This is the source.

 ## Code Licensing
 If you are making a proprietary or closed source app and would like to use Vital's source code, contact licensing@vital.audio for non GPLv3 licensing options.